How Napoleon lost his grip on Europe and was finally defeated

 By the start of September, Napoleon’s army reached the outskirts of Moscow.
 The Russia army, under the command of Mikhail Kutuzov, decided to stand and fight at the Battle of Borodino on the 7th of September.

-After heavy losses on both sides, the battle was inconclusive and within a week, Napoleon marched into Moscow.
+After heavy losses on both sides, the battle was inconclusive but within a week, Napoleon marched on Moscow.

-Following the capture of their capital city, Napoleon expected Tsar Alexander to meet with him and sign a treaty of surrender.
+Napoleon had been expecting Tsar Alexander to meet with him and sign a treaty of surrender.

-Unfortunately, the snows arrived early and devastated the Grand Army.
+Unfortunately, the snows arrived early and devastated the Grand Armée.
 By the time they arrived back in Poland, only around 10,000 soldiers were left.

-The news of the disastrous Russian campaign inspired anti-French rebellions in Germany and the Prussian army to defect from Napoleon’s Grand Army.
+The news of the disastrous Russian campaign inspired anti-French rebellions in Germany and the Prussian army to defect from Napoleon’s Grand Armée.

 In a similar way, Austrian troops and Italian regions broke away from Napoleon’s control.